jonlpersson/ed-latimore/site/_posts/2021-09-06-how-to-be-interesting.md

 Have you ever parallel parked a train?

 If not, this article on how to become more interesting is for you.

-{% include widgets/toc.html heading="How to be more interesting" list-items="What makes a person interesting?, Be obsessively curious about other people, Fall down a curiosity rabbit hole, Adopt a path of continuous self-improvement, Take your brain off auto-pilot, Embrace your weird side, Breakup with your homies " list-ids="what-makes-a-person-interesting, be-obsessively-curious-about-other-people, fall-down-curiosity-rabbit-holes, adopt-a-path-of-continuous-self-improvement, take-your-brain-off-auto-pilot-and-think-for-yourself, embrace-your-weird, dump-your-friends" %}

 ## What makes a person interesting?